Trump Campaign Says It Has Evidence of Voter Fraud — It's Time to Put up or Shut Up

 How to Fix Our Election System in 4 Easy Steps — for Dummies

 But Trump should have seen this coming.
 We’ve been watching the blatant irregularities for years.
 Remember Brenda Snipes in Broward County?
 The Sun Sentinal does.
 You only need a few precincts like this to sway an election your way.
 It doesn’t have to be widespread.
-We can identify the worst suspects right now.
-Clark County, NV, Broward County FL (which was not a problem this year but should still be audited), Cook County, IL, Detroit, MI, Phoenix, AZ, and Philly.
-I may have missed a couple but off the top of my head, those are places we know have problems but no one ever does anything about it.
+We can identify the worst suspects right now: Clark County, Nev., Broward County, Fla. (which was not a problem this year but should still be audited), Cook County, Ill., Detroit, Mich., Phoenix, Ariz., and Philadelphia, Pennsylvania.
+I may have missed a couple but off the top of my head, those are places we know have had problems in the past but no one ever does anything about it.

 The fake news Word of the Day Is "widespread," as in "There is no evidence of WIDESPREAD fraud."
 (Fraud only needed to happen in a few places to matter.)